Japanese battleship Mikasa: Preservation

-The ship was decommissioned on 23 September 1923 following the Washington Naval Treaty of 1922 and scheduled for destruction.
+The ship was decommissioned on 23 September 1923 following the Washington Naval Treaty of 1922 and scheduled for scrapping.
 However, at the request of the Japanese government, each of the signatory countries to the treaty agreed that Mikasa could be preserved as a memorial ship with her hull encased in concrete.
+All of her engines and guns were removed.
 On 12 November 1926, Mikasa was opened for display in Yokosuka in the presence of Crown Prince Hirohito and Tōgō.
 Following the surrender of Japan in 1945, the ship deteriorated under control of the occupation forces.
+Mikasa had been heavily damaged by U.S. bombers during World War II and after the war American troops removed her superstructure, added a Quonset hut on her deck, and turned the remaining wreckage of Mikasa into an aquarium and "Club Mikasa", a nightclub for American servicemen.
+When the Japanese and Americans later restored Mikasa in the 1950s they were able to retrieve some of the removed superstructure for restoration, but the majority of the new Mikasa museum ship's superstructure was actually made up of cannibalized sections from the decommissioned Chilean dreadnought battleship Almirante Latorre and, possibly, the Argentine dreadnought battleship ARA Moreno.
 In 1955, American businessman John Rubin, formerly of Barrow, England, wrote a letter to the Japan Times about the state of the ship, which was the catalyst for a new restoration campaign.
 With the support of the Japanese public, and also Fleet Admiral Chester W. Nimitz, the restored battleship reopened in 1961.
 On 5 August 2009, Mikasa was repainted by sailors from USS Nimitz.
-Mikasa is the only surviving example of a pre-dreadnought battleship in the world.
+Mikasa is the only surviving example of a pre-dreadnought battleship in the world, although all of the guns and turrets on Mikasa are replicas.

-Mikasa is remembered in Barrow-in-Furness, the town of its construction, by Mikasa Street on Walney Island.
+Mikasa is remembered in Barrow-in-Furness, the town of her construction, by Mikasa Street on Walney Island.